 Resolution 139 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the use of telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society;

 Resolution 175 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on Telecommunication/information and communication technology accessibility for persons with disabilities and persons with specific needs;

+Resolution 218 (Bucharest, 2022) ITU's role in the implementation of the "Space2030" Agenda: space as a driver of sustainable development, and its follow-up and review process

+Resolution 219 (Bucharest, 2022) on space sustainability of the radio-frequency spectrum and associated satellite-orbit resources used by space services

+Resolution 77 (rev. Baku 2025) on Broadband technology and applications for greater growth and development of telecommunication/information and communication services and broadband connectivity

 Resolution 179 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on ITU’s role in child online protection;

 Resolution 198 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the empowerment of youth through telecommunication/ICTs;